-In 2017, investigative journalist Vincent McDonald uncovered that the Department of Corrections had been using prison slave labor at least six UF Institute of Food and Agricultural Sciences (IFAS) to hand-harvest vegetables and mow lawns including ones at Jay, Citra, Live Oak, Immokalee and Wimauma.
-In addition to divesting from prisons, we are calling upon UF administrators to also end the IFAS’s use of prison slave labor.
+In 2017, investigative journalist Vincent McDonald uncovered that the Department of Corrections had been using prison slave labor at six or more UF Institute of Food and Agricultural Sciences (IFAS) locations to hand-harvest vegetables and mow lawns, including ones at Jay, Citra, Live Oak, Immokalee and Wimauma.
+In addition to divesting from prisons, we are calling upon UF administrators to end the IFAS’s use of prison slave labor.
 UF cannot claim to be an ethical institution while simultaneously profiting from slave labor and companies that prey on our communities.

 Surveillance, Arms & Human Rights Violations

 In 2016, the U.S. spent $741.3 billion on militarism (approximately 64% of the federal discretionary budget) with $304 billion going directly to private companies.
 Arms companies like Lockheed Martin, Boeing, Raytheon, Bae Systems, Northrop Grumman, General Dynamics, CACI, and Airbus.